 Crooked teeth have many contributing factors:

-You may be more likely to develop crooked teeth due to genetics and how your teeth develop.
+You may be more likely to develop crooked teeth due to genetics and how your teeth grow.

 How do you fix crooked teeth?